tschmoderer/2017-euler-prj/README.md

     - qf.m
     - speedofsound.m
   - In results : Gif animation I have already compute for
+  	- Uniform Nodes distribution
      - 100 Nodes
      - 200 Nodes
      - 300 Nodes
      - 400 Nodes
+     - 800 Nodes
+     - 1600 Nodes
+     - 3200 Nodes
+    - Non Uniform Nodes Distribution
+     - 100 Nodes (equivalent 300 for the uniform case)
+     - 200 Nodes (equivalent 600 for the uniform case)
+     - 300 Nodes (equivalent 900 for the uniform case)

 ## Coming Soon

- - Computation for 800 & 1600 Nodes
  - A post processing script that will only process existing data
- - The method for non regular distribution of Nodes
  - Maybe the routine in C
  - A repport explaining all this work